 To learn more about adopting through LCFS, please contact us or review the documents below.

-LCFS is licensed by the state of Illinois (Agency license # 012998) and Hague Accredited.
+LCFS is licensed by the state of Illinois (Agency license # 012998)

 Note: None of the children shown on this website are available for adoption unless otherwise noted.